srydell/vim-skeleton/README.md

 ```

 ## License ##
 **NOTE:** This plugin started as a simple copy paste from [an idea by Noah Frederick](https://noahfrederick.com/log/vim-templates-with-ultisnips-and-projectionist) and is used and distributed with his approval.
-Check out his other projects at [his github](https://github.com/noahfrederick) or [his website](https://noahfrederick.com).
+Check out some of his projects on [his github](https://github.com/noahfrederick) or [his website](https://noahfrederick.com).

 Otherwise distributed under the same terms as Vim itself.
 See `:help license.`